EMPOWERMENT

 Invested in programs designed to increase income and/or earning potential

-Workshops and Events are by invitation only
+Workshops and events are by invitation only